Updated January 11, 2020

 The course is divided into modules with several lessons in each.
 Each lesson is taught by video.
 Most lessons include a printable transcript and extra resources such as printable templates, swipe copy, videos on related topics, etc.

 Also, a private Facebook Group for students is available.
-The Facebook Group is one of the most valuable parts of the course in my opinion.
+This is one of the most valuable parts of the course.

 Does Grow Your Audience work?

 Many students have impressive results.
 You’ll find some success stories on the main page.
-You’ll find many more in Rachel’s free Facebook Group (open to anyone; you do not have to purchase the course first).
+You’ll find many more in Rachel’s free Facebook Group.
+(She has multiple Facebook Groups.
+The free one is open to anyone; you do not have to purchase the course first.)
 Once you’ve joined the Group, go to the Videos tab and find the playlist called “Inspiration.
 People who are WINNING at Facebook.

 Many students have made it into the “7 Figure Club,” meaning, one of their posts reached over a million people.
 There is an “8 Figure Club” also.

 Depth of knowledge & experience.
 The amount of information Rachel understands about using Facebook organically is impressive.
 I have not encountered her level of expertise elsewhere.